 Here is the latest Wisconsin news from The Associated Press at 3:40 p.m.
 CDT

 UNDATED (AP) — A coalition of environmental groups are complaining that the state Department of Natural Resources held a public hearing on Enbridge Inc.’s plans to reroute a northern Wisconsin pipeline prematurely.
-Calgary, Alberta-based Enbridge’s Line 5 runs from Superior to Sarnia, Ontario.
-The company has agreed to the Bad River Band of Lake Superior Chippewa’s request to remove about 12 miles of pipeline from the tribe’s reservation.
-The DNR held a public hearing on the project on July 1.
-The environmental groups sent the agency a letter Saturday arguing that the pipeline’s new route isn’t finalized and its permit application isn’t complete.
+Enbridge’s Line 5 runs from Superior to Ontario, crossing about 12 miles of the Bad River Band of Lake Superior Chippewa’s reservation.
+The tribe sued last year to force Enbridge to reroute the line south of the reservation.
+Enbridge is trying to obtain permits to comply.
+The DNR held a hearing on the project on July 1.
+The environmental groups argue the new route isn’t finalized and the permit application isn’t complete.

+MILWAUKEE (AP) — The Milwaukee County sheriff says a fatal assault on a Milwaukee beach was likely random.
+A 46-year-old man died after he was assaulted in a parking lot at Bradford Beach on Sunday night.
+The man did not have a pulse and was not breathing when deputies arrived.
+Paramedics were unable to safe the man's life, and he was pronounced dead shortly after 10 p.m.
+The suspect fled but later returned on a bicycle and was arrested.
+Sheriff Earnell Lucas told reporters the attack was likely random.
+The suspect and the victim were not related.

+SUMNER, Wis.
+(AP) — The Bureau of Alcohol, Tobacco, Firearms and Explosives is offering a reward of up to $10,000 to find a Fort Atkinson man charged with killing his sister and her husband, shooting at a deputy and burning down a house in southeast Wisconsin last month.
+The agency announced the reward Monday for information leading to the arrest and conviction of 62-year-old Kevin P. Anderson.
+Anderson is sought in the fatal shootings of his sister, Nedra Lemke, and her husband, James Lemke.
+The couple’s bodies were found June 16 in the driveway of a house in the Town of Sumner.
+A deputy who arrived to check a possible break-in was shot at and returned fire, and the house burned down.
+Anderson and his sister were in a dispute over their father’s will.

 MADISON, Wis.
 (AP) — Interim University of Wisconsin President Tommy Thompson says UW supports a multi-state lawsuit challenging the Trump administration’s new restrictions on international students.
 Wisconsin Attorney General Josh Kaul is one of 18 attorneys general that joined the lawsuit filed Monday and led by Massachusetts.
 More than 200 universities back the legal challenge to a new directive saying international students cannot stay in the U.S. if they take all their classes online this fall.
 Thompson says UW “fully” supports the lawsuit, but also believes the university's planned hybrid approach ensures compliance with the rules if they are upheld.